MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Local and Default Scripts

-In the scripts dropdown in the desktop editor, every script can have its **mode** configured to be one of:
+In the scripts dropdown in the desktop editor, every script can have its **execution xmode** configured to be one of:
   **Default script**: the [file](#script-file-execution), and all [Components](#components) defined in it, will always run on the [server](#clients-devices-and-the-server).
   **Local script**: the [file](#script-file-execution), and all [Components](#components) defined in it, **can be moved** to run on [player devices or the server](#clients-devices-and-the-server).